Whether you're looking for winter sun, quick weekend breaks or a snow-covered Christmas wonderland, here's where to holiday in December...

 8. St Petersburg, Russia

-Best December holiday for: a city break with a difference
+Best Christmas holiday for: a city break with a difference

 When the mercury plummets, St Petersburg comes alive.
 The winter months are bitterly cold but captivating - and oddly glamorous, as the city dons its furs for the season.